What is real-time analytics?

 Finally, companies may find that their employees are resistant to the change when implementing real-time analytics.
 Therefore, businesses should focus on preparing their staff by providing appropriate training and fully communicating the reasons for the change to real-time analytics.

-In customer relations management and customer experience management, real-time analytics can provide up-to-the-minute information about an enterprise's customers and present it so that better and quicker business decisions can be made -- perhaps even within the time span of a customer interaction.
+In customer relationship management and customer experience management, real-time analytics can provide up-to-the-minute information about an enterprise's customers and present it so that better and quicker business decisions can be made -- perhaps even within the time span of a customer interaction.

 - Fine-tuning features for customer-facing apps.
 Real-time analytics adds a level of sophistication to software rollouts and supports data-driven decisions for core feature management.